 The incentive is for individuals who acquire residential property situated in Gozo by the end of 2021, including a garage as defined, or land on which only one residential unit is to be built.
 This incentive reduces the rate of duty from the standard 5% to 2% on the higher of the consideration or value of the property.
 Such applies provided that:

 The incentive is for individuals who acquire residential property situated within a UCA or a property that is scheduled by the Planning Authority.
 The incentive, extended until the end of 31st December 2021, reduces the rate of duty from the standard 5% to 2.5% on the higher of the consideration or value of the property.
 The incentive shall be forfeited in case of illegal development of the property or if the property is not regenerated according to the characteristics of the area or restoration of the said property.
 Such incentive applies provided that:

 The reduction applies in the case of a transfer of marketable securities issued by a company, or of immovable property being a commercial tenement used in a family business for at least 3 years preceding the transfer by donation from an individual to qualifying family members.
 A qualifying family member refers to one’s spouse or partner in a civil union, descendants and ascendants in the direct line and their relative spouses or civil union partners or in absence of descendants to one’s brothers or sisters and their descendants.

 This reduction in duty applies provided that the donee does not transfer the securities/commercial tenement, inter vivos, within 3 years from the donation and uses the commercial tenement within a business carried on by the donee for 3 years following the donation.

 No other exemption or relief from duty may be availed of.

-Claw back provisions apply in the case of acquisitions of immovable property with an abusive intent.
+Claw back provisions apply for both tax and duty in the case of transfers or acquisitions of immovable property with an abusive intent.